New York passes human composting law

 Michelle Menter, manager at the Greensprings Natural Preservation Cemetery in central New York, said the institution would “strongly consider” the method as an alternative.
 “It’s definitely more in line with what we do,” she added.

-O cemetery The natural preserve has an area of 52 hectares and is nestled among a protected forest, offering ecological and natural burials, which is when the bodies are placed in a biodegradable container and then in a grave where it can be completely decomposed.
+O cemetery of natural preservation has an area of 52 hectares and is nestled among a protected forest, offering ecological and natural burials, which is when the bodies are placed in a biodegradable container and then in a grave where it can be completely decomposed.

 “Anything we can do to get people away from concrete ceilings, fancy caskets and formaldehyde we must do and support,” she said.
 But not everyone is on board with the idea.